Slough

 was also fuelled by local media reports which

-reported growing anger and discontent between
+reported growing anger and discontent between the

 groups.
 The Southampton Kabaddi Association was